duyfken/alternative-frontends/README.md

 - **Swiftfin**

-   - Made using Swift to maximize direct play with the power of VLC and look native on all classes of Apple devices.
+   - Made using Swift to maximise direct play with the power of VLC and look native on all classes of Apple devices.
    - Official Website (N/A) | [Repo](https://github.com/jellyfin/swiftfin)
    - [x] Open Source
    - [x] [Download for free](https://github.com/jellyfin/swiftfin#%EF%B8%8F-download)